 Naturally, when you sell your products across multiple channels, you place your brand in front of new eyes, reaching a wider audience.
 Selling cross-channel is a practical way of diversifying your customers, helping you reach new demographics using channels such as social media.

-Brick and mortar stores that expand across multiple channels make their business available 24/7, with customers have constant access to your brand.
-Continuous availability creates further opportunities for customers to buy your products, no longer restricted by store opening hours.
+Bricks and mortar shops that expand across multiple channels make their business available 24/7, with customers having constant access to your brand.
+Continuous availability creates further opportunities for customers to buy your products, no longer restricted by shop opening hours.

 Spreading your business across multiple platforms will ultimately lead to an increase in sales, helping to improve your bottom line.
 The new growth in sales will likely cover any costs in setting up your new sales channels.

 That being said, businesses must have the right tools and resources available to maximise profit when implementing a multi-channel distribution system.

 What are the challenges of a multi-channel distribution system?

 Whilst selling cross-channel may seem like a no-brainer, it’s vital to consider the additional resources required as a result and the more complex internal operations.

 Here are some of the most significant challenges of selling cross-channel: